 The waters outside of Seward offer some of the best salmon and halibut fishing opportunities in Alaska.
 Fishing charter companies offer full-day and half-day charters and local fish processing companies can pack, freeze, and ship your catch home for you.

 Ididaride Sled Dog Tours

 Let the Seavy family, five-time Iditarod Race champions, show you the ins and outs of sled dog racing.
 Tour the Seavy homestead kennels and take a dog sled ride in Seward or on Punchbowl Glacier.
 Visit the Ididaride Sled Dogs Tours website for more information on tour options.
 Tours run late May through mid September.

 Learn about the local history of gold prospecting and master the ins and outs of gold panning for yourself with a fun and educational gold panning demonstration by Adventure Sixty North.
 This family-friendly activity is located outside under a covered canvas structure, making it a great activity for all weather conditions.

 Seward Holiday Arts and Crafts Fair

 Get into the holiday spirit the first weekend of December at the annual Seward Holiday Arts and Crafts Fair.
 This two-day fair is held at the cruise ship terminal and features arts & crafts vendors, food, live music, photos with Santa, and a silent auction.
-The 2016 fair will be held Friday, December 2nd from 5:00pm – 9:00pm and Saturday, December 3rd from 10:00am – 6:00pm.
+The 2017 fair will be held December 1st and 2nd.

 Polar Bear Jump